 Customer surveys can be related to touchpoints or to actions in your solution and can provide insight into both customer behavior and sentiment.
 Imbed surveys in your product, and at key touchpoints in your customer lifecycle to see where you need to improve.
 Wherever, in a high-touch CS program, you would be looking for direct feedback, build a survey for your digital program.
 Best for: voice of the customer feedback, details on where to improve the program.

 Customers enjoy hearing from companies through a variety of sources, and creativity counts.
 As you’re planning your program, be sure to match your purpose for a touchpoint with a matching vehicle for delivering the message.
 You might even consider testing a couple of different options, if you’re not sure which will provide the best customer engagement.
-Think beyond email, and you’ll elevate your digital customer success program.
+Use non-conventional methods to create emails.
+Go beyond!.